CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 ### Grip
 Grip is a measure of how well you can control the weapon to quickly respond to situational changes.

--1 - "bad" - Particularly hard to grip items, (especially those that are innately slipper or very rounded with no obvious gripping edge) such as basketballs and barrels, or which are dangerous to hold because of very sharp edges, like scrap metal and broken glass.
+-1 - "bad" - Particularly hard to grip items, (especially those that are innately slippery or very rounded with no obvious gripping edge) such as basketballs and barrels, or which are dangerous to hold because of very sharp edges, like scrap metal and broken glass.

 +0 - "none" - Any object that doesn't fall into one of the categories below.
 Examples include 2x4s, computer monitors, wires, stingers and clothing.
 Basically, anything that has a grippable component, but which is too thick, too thin, or too flimsy to grab comfortably in a way that can reliably control the object.